 Yoga-nidra has a positive healing effect on military personnel suffering from post-traumatic stress disorders (PTSD).
 It creates a deep rest, by improving physical, sensory, and mental equilibrium and control.
 This ultimately helps to have a counterfoil to existing stress, pressure, tension, anxiety, and improves overall well-being.
 Therefore, it is responsible, in a big way, to reduce the stress level.

-Omkar and Gayatri Mantra recitation have a positive impact in reducing stress, by improving neuro-psycho spiritual benefits.
-We know that such recitations contribute to create the positive stimulation and vibration on nerve plexus and Chakras, whereas concentration, on meaning of Mantra, will encourage the positive thinking, which helps in reduction of stress level.
+Omkar and Gayatri Mantra recitation has a positive impact in reducing stress, by improving neuro-psycho spiritual benefits.
+We know that such recitations contribute to creating positive stimulation and vibration on nerve plexus and Chakras, whereas concentration, on the meaning of Mantra, will encourage positive thinking, which helps in the reduction of stress level.

 Yoga Chakras and Military Personnel